GeekHusky/realtime_twitter_sentiment/README.md

-# realtime_twitter_sentiment
+# Realtime twitter sentiment

-This package contains two parts:
+## Introduction

+This is a course project we did for sentiment analysis on twitter data with spark streaming.

+## Content

 1. History twitter data download using Scala with Twitter4j
+    - language: Scala
+    - library: Twitter4j

 2. A realtime twitter sentiment analysis through Spark Streaming.
-The model used is SVM model trained with pyspark.mlib.
+The model we're currently using is ensembled SVM model.
+    - language: Python
+    - library: pyspark.mllib, pyspark.streaming
+    - dataset is labeled by "Emoticon trick"